Arshak III

-Arshak III, also known as Arsaces III or Arsak III (flourished 4th century) was an Arsacid prince who served as a Roman client king of Armenia from 378 until 387.
-Arshak III is often known as the last serving Roman client king of Armenia.
-During his reign, the part of Armenia that Arshak III governed was under Roman rule from the Peace of Acilisene.
+Arsaces III (Արշակ Գ, Ἀρσάκης, Parthian: 𐭀𐭓𐭔𐭊) was the King of Greater Armenia from 378 to 387 AD.
+As the elder son of King Pap, he and his brother, Vagarshak, were appointed as rulers of Armenia by the Roman Emperor Theodosius I. In 387, Emperor Theodosius signed a treaty with the Persian King Shapur III to partition Armenia.
+Unwilling to remain in the eastern part of the country under the rule of Zoroastrian Persia, Arshak relocated to the western, Byzantine-controlled sector.
+He was accompanied by all the Christian nakharars (nobles).
+Arshak III is often recognized as the last Armenian king to rule as a Roman vassal.
+During his reign, the territory he governed remained under Roman suzerainty in accordance with the Treaty of Acilisene.

 Family and early life

 Arshak III was the first-born son of the previous Roman client Armenian King Pap, who reigned from 370 until 374, and his wife, the Armenian noblewoman called Zarmandukht.
 He had a younger brother called Vagharshak.
 His known grandparents, both from his paternal side, were the previous ruling Arsacid monarch Arshak II and his wife Parandzem.

 Arshak III was the namesake of his paternal grandfather and several of his Arsacid ancestors.
 Arshak III was born at an unknown date during his father's reign and was raised in Armenia.
 Following the assassination of his father in 374, as Arshak III and his brother were too young to rule, the Roman emperor Valens sent their paternal first cousin Varazdat to occupy the Armenian throne.
 Their cousin had lived in Rome for an unknown period of time.
 Varazdat began his rule under the regency of Mushegh I Mamikonian, whose family was pro-Roman.